Canada

 Montreal’s Museums for Kids

-For fun indoors, take the kids on a museum day at any of Montreal’s top museums for families.
+For fun indoors, head to Montreal’s top museums for families.

 Montreal Science Center

-Geared towards kids, the Montreal Science Center offers lots of hands-on activities for families.
+Geared toward kids, the Montreal Science Center offers lots of hands-on activities for families.
 From the Mini Modo to the Creativity Studio to exhibits exploring the human body, families can learn together.
 Stroll special exhibitions that change throughout the year.
-Add an IMAX film and you can spend the entire day at the Montreal Science Center.
+Add an IMAX film, and you can spend the entire day at the Montreal Science Center.

 Located at 2 de la Commune St. West.
-Open daily from 9 a.m. to 4 p.m Adult admission is $27 CAN, teen admission (13 to 17) is $18 CAN and kids 4 to 12 is $17.50 CAN.
-IMAX is addtional.
+Open Monday to Friday from 9 a.m. to 4 p.m., Saturday and Sunday 10 a.m. to 4 p.m.
+Adult admission is $27 CAN, teen admission (13 to 17) is $18 CAN and kids 4 to 12 is $17.50 CAN.
+IMAX is additional.
 Reservations are recommended during school breaks.

 Space for Life

 A must for families, the Space for Life is a museum district.
 It was the original site of the 1976 Summer Olympics though completely redeveloped.
-It offers several areas to explore during the winter, like the Bio Dome, the Montreal Insectarium,
+It offers five areas to explore during the winter, like the Bio Dome, the Montreal Insectarium, the Planetarium, the Montreal Botanical Garden and the Biosphere.

 Located at 4101 Sherbrooke and parking is available at 4581 Sherbrooke Est.